Personal Independence Payment (PIP)

 If you have never applied for or been awarded DLA, but feel that you may now be eligible, you will have to make a new claim for PIP by telephoning the DWP and you will then follow the process from stage 2.

-Once you receive your letter from the Department of Work & Pensions (DWP), you have 4 weeks to contact the DWP on the number provided and provide the relatively straightforward information requested in the letter.
+Once you receive your letter from the Department of Work & Pensions (DWP), you have 4 weeks to contact the DWP on the number provided and send them the relatively straightforward information requested in the letter.

 Approximately 2 weeks after you have responded to the first letter, you will receive a form entitled: ‘How your condition affects you’.
 You have one month to complete and return this form and it is important to remember to keep a copy of the form once you have completed it, in case you need to refer to this later on.